 Until then, Article 31 of the Budget and Financial Management Law allows spending to continue according to a duodecimal system -- 1/12 of each 2017 budget line each month.
 In late February, the Ministry of Finance published Budget Books detailing duodecimal appropriations for January and February 2018, totaling around $100 million each month, and a press release announcing $104.6 million in appropriations for March.
-However, according to the Transparency Portal, monthly executed spending in January and February was about $60 million per month, but it rose to $86 million (including $8 million in loan disbursements) in March.
+According to the Transparency Portal, monthly executed spending in January and February was about $60 million per month, but it rose to $86 million (including $8 million in loan disbursements) in March.

 As discussed on our web page on the Petroleum Fund, we understand that more money cannot be transferred from the Petroleum Fund without a new Parliamentary law.
 La'o Hamutuk estimates that the state treasury, combined with non-petroleum revenues, can support government operations for four to six months.
 In May or June, the state will run out of money to cover operations, and it is unclear if a dissolved Parliament can authorize transfers from the Petroleum Fund.
-The Central Bank is not allowed to lend money to the Government, and the shortfall by August could be $100 million or more.
+The Central Bank is not allowed to lend money to the Government, and the shortfall by August could be more than $100 million.

 |Documents (newest first)|